 Describe programme approaches, methods, and theory of change, and explain why they are the appropriate response to the problem.
 State results and interim solution(s) you are proposing.
 Please highlight how the solution(s) is data driven; if it employs any innovative approaches; if it applies a human rights-based approach and how is it based on the principle of “build back better”.
 [1,500 word limit]

 In light of the impact on people lives that COVID-19 pandemic is having, this project is considering the need to limit the spread of the virus across population and to strengthen coping mechanisms of people affected by the pandemic by strengthening, on the short and medium term, the capacity of institutions to continue provide services to everyone by respecting their duties and responsibilities and without leaving no one behind even if challenged by the social distancing measures.
-The project intervention is based on the need expressed by key stakeholders (ISA, Ministry of Health, Kosovo Parliament, Public employment Agency and Pristina University) to introduce and increase digital solutions across different level of service provision, and to provide life-saving personal protection and other equipment
+The project intervention is based on the need expressed by key stakeholders (ISA, Ministry of Health, Kosovo Parliament, Public employment Agency and Pristina University) to introduce and increase digital solutions across different level of service provision, and to provide life-saving personal protection and other equipment; aiming at ensuring healthy lives, promote well-being across Kosovo population and supporting the uninterrupted working capacities of democratic institutions.
+The project intervention is fully in line with Kosovo’s commitment towards Agenda 2030 – formally endorsed by Kosovo Parliament through an SDG Resolution in January 2018 – and it will focus in particular on the achievement of SDGs 3 and 16.

-If the required resources are allocated to Kosovo Institutions and Civil Society Organizations, assuming that Kosovo institutions, frontline workers and volunteers can count on IT devices and personal protection (i); assuming that Parliament and civil servants are willing to shift to virtual information and communication technologies (ii); assuming that Employment Agency is able to manage a virtual platform to enable jobseekers to apply on line and that jobseekers and companies are willing to benefit of online services (iii); assuming that population is properly informed of psycho-social and virus-related online support, the capacity of Kosovo institutions and CSOs to offer comprehensive services to the population shall help reduce the spread of COVID-19 and shall strengthen the ability of people, irrespective of ethnic background and including the most vulnerable, to effectively coping with pandemic-related issues such as social isolation and financial insecurity on the short and medium term.
+If the required resources are allocated to Kosovo Institutions and Civil Society Organizations, assuming that Kosovo institutions, frontline workers and volunteers can count on IT devices and personal protection (i); assuming that Parliament and civil servants are willing to shift to virtual information and communication technologies (ii); assuming that Employment Agency is able to manage a virtual platform to enable jobseekers to apply on line and that jobseekers and companies are willing to benefit of online services without any discrimination of ethnicity or gender (iii); assuming that population is properly informed of psycho-social and virus-related online support with a strong focus on GBV prevention, the capacity of Kosovo institutions and CSOs to offer comprehensive services to the population shall help reduce the spread of COVID-19 and shall strengthen the ability of people, irrespective of ethnic background and including the most vulnerable, to effectively coping with pandemic-related issues such as social isolation and financial insecurity on the short and medium term.

+Drawing on the principle of inclusivity, gender-sensitiveness, innovation, partnership and accountability, the joint project relies on close cooperation with Kosovo institutions, CSO and community members to insure timely and contextualized interventions, in order to promote the “no one left behind” principles echoed in 2030 Agenda for Sustainable Development and anchored in the draft CCA, as well as based on human rights principles and values of equality, inclusion, diversity, and solidarity.
+This coordinated approach is in line with the draft UNKT Socio-Economic Response Plan, it is reflecting the foreseen priorities of the UNKT cooperation framework and it will ultimately create synergies with other existing projects led by UN Organizations in Kosovo, the World Bank, EU and other international local institutions tackle different COVID-19 related issues.

 Documentation

 Attach/provide hyperlinks to documents/analysis prepared at the UNCT level with government counterparts to assess the potential cumulative impacts of COVID-19.
 Please indicate if the UNCT has completed and posted the National Plan for Combating COVID-19 on the WHO partner portal.
 [1,500 word limit]